Southside Festival

 The Southside Festival (simply known as Southside) is an annual music festival that takes place near Tuttlingen, Germany, usually every June.
 The festival as well as its artists and audiences are generally associated within the alternative part of popular music.

 The Hurricane Festival, often referred to as the "sister" of Southside, takes place on the same three days in the very north of Germany (contrary to Southside, which is in the very south).

-General Information
+General information

-The name Southside derives from the English "south side" and refers to Southern Germany where the festival takes place.
+The name Southside refers to Southern Germany where the festival takes place.
 Festival organizers are FKP Scorpio and KOKO & DTK Entertainment.
 The festival site consists of 800,000 square meters of former military and airport precincts and features four stages.
 The festival first took place on the former military airport of Neubiberg (Munich) with approximately 15,000 visitors.
 In 2002, the number of visitors had risen to 30,000 and kept rising up to 60,000.
 The revenue for one festival weekend, according to the organizers, amounts to between five and ten million euros.
 The paramedic service is provided by the Malteser Hilfsdienst, the Johanniter-Unfall-Hilfe (regional association Bodensee-Oberschwaben) and the German Red Cross.
 Throughout the entire weekend, around 400 helpers do approximately 12,000 hours of work.
 Crowd surfing is strictly against the festival's safety policy.